Mateo Elías Nieves Castillo

 Mateo Elías Nieves Castillo (21 September 1882 – 10 March 1928) was a Mexican Roman Catholic priest who was also a member of the Order of Saint Augustine who assumed the name of Elias del Socorro when he became a member of the order.

-Pope John Paul II beatified him on 12 October 1997 without a miracle because he was killed "in odium fidei" and therefore did not require a miracle.
+Pope John Paul II beatified him on 12 October 1997 without a miracle because he was killed in odium fidei and declared a martyr.
+Therefore, his beatification did not require a miracle.
 Instead it was proved that he was killed in hatred of the faith.
 A miracle is now under investigation for prospective sainthood.

 Life

 Mateo Elías Nieves Castillo was born on 21 September 1882 as a sick child to Ramón and Rita and was baptized on the same day due to fears that he would not live for long.
 He almost died of tuberculosis at the age of twelve and his father soon died after he rallied from his ailment.

 Castillo was admitted to the Augustinian college in Yuriria at the age of 22, which was older than the standard admission age.
 He took his vows in 1911 and received the name of "Elias del Socorro".
 He was ordained to the priesthood on 9 April 1916 and served as a vicar in Cañada de Caracheo in 1921.

 At the time of the government persecution of the Roman Catholic Church he refused to submit and moved to the hillside where he served his parish during the night so as not to be caught.
 He was arrested and was shot to death on the side of the road.
 His final words were: "Long live Christ the King!"

+There is a memorial to him, and Jesús and Dolores Sierra who died with him, at Cañada de Caracheo in Cortazar, Guanajuato.